Prop Weapon and Stage Combat Policy

 Stage combat is defined as any physical confrontation, armed or unarmed, in which bodily harm is represented, with or without actual physical contact.
 Slapping and shoving can easily cause injury and are considered to be stage combat.
 Depictions of self-injury or sexual assault are also considered to be stage combat.

 Prop weapons include but are not limited to: guns (non-firing, rubber and toy), knives, swords, daggers, spears, bows and arrows, cross bows, slingshots, nooses, hand cuffs, shackles, restraints, and any other implements fashioned or used in a threatening manner, whether capable of inflicting actual bodily harm or not.

 Some types of non-violent physical activity also carry increased risk.
 Student productions planning to involve any type of heightened physical activity such as acrobatics, stuntwork, pratfalls, etc. should contact Undergraduate Production as early in the process as possible, and must receive permission from Undergraduate Production before including these in their rehearsals or performances.

-No firearm may be used that is capable of firing projectiles in any form.
-There will be no use of blanks, caps, or any other explosive device.
+- Use of functional fire arms or live ammunition, including blanks, caps, or any other explosive device.
 The audio of all staged gunshots must be accomplished through the use of sound effects, either recorded or live foley.

 - Use of sharp blades, swords, knives, arrows, axes, etc. No cutting implements will be allowed unless they been dulled and rendered incapable of cutting or piercing by UP authorized individuals.
 No retractable knives or swords will be allowed.

 - back to top -